Know How to Deal with Idols and Advantages (and other Rules/Game Mechanics)

 Another situation where a rock draw was absolutely the right move was in Blood vs. Water when Ciera had an epiphany at Tribal Council and decided on the spot to force one.
 Tyson told Rob that he had very little hesitation about it because he knew he had a very small chance of winning if he didn’t do it.
 Monica later acted as if he’d done it to save her, but in fact, he did it for himself.
 And he wasn’t the only one to do the right thing there, as Ciera made the correct decision as well, from the opposite side.
 While it might initially seem like that was mathematically a terrible idea since there was a 67% chance someone on Ciera’s side would go home, it actually made sense because otherwise there was about a 100% chance she was never making it to final 3.
 Gervase and Monica had slipped and basically told her she was number four.
 If Tyson had drawn the bad rock and not come back from Redemption Island, Ciera was almost guaranteed to be in the final 3 and would have had a good case for the win.
 As she said in interviews afterwards, she played to win, not to come in fourth.

-Another game mechanic that comes up frequently, and may come up more with Jeff Probst wanting to force tough decisions, is the temptation of stepping down from an immunity challenge for food.
+Another game mechanic that comes up frequently, and may come up more with Jeff Probst wanting to force tough decisions, is the temptation of stepping down from, or choosing not to participate in, an immunity challenge for food.
 Sometimes it’s the greatest thing ever, if you are absolutely 100% certain that your place in the game is solid.
 But other times, it’s just not a chance you should take.
 A perfect example that came full circle was Kim in One World and then Winners at War.
 In her first season, Jay dropped out of a challenge for food and Kim organized the vote to get rid of him.
 Kim herself stepped down too but she was pretty well controlling the game.
 He thought he was in a solid alliance but clearly wasn’t.
 Jay said in his Day After video that he stepped down because the person he thought they were targeting was already out and he trusted his alliance.
 Fast-forward to Winners at War when Kim stepped out of the same challenge for peanut butter and cookies.
 After the episode, Kim posted a picture of it all and tweeted, “From my calculations, approximately 2 million dollars of PB.”
 I’m sure she thought she had allies to keep her safe, just like Jay did.
 But she’d been on the bottom for the whole game and should’ve stuck it out if she could.
 She especially should’ve known better because she was the one who assured Jay in her prior season that he had nothing crazy to worry about!

 I will grant one exception: If you’re about to fall out of a challenge anyway and Jeff offers food, it makes absolute sense to take it.
 Just don’t convince yourself that you’re about to fall out if you’re really not.